iforce2d/linuxcnc-gcode-server/README.md

 Although this server is capable of communicating with multiple clients at the same time, that's not really the intended use case.
 The main issue is that the `beginsub` / `endsub` status is tracked globally on the server, not per client.
 So one client can start the batch and a different client could end it.
 If you want to switch between using different clients, just make sure there is no ongoing subroutine batch.

-Also note that if a client begins a batch but does not follow up with the necessary `enssub` (eg. by being prematurely disconnected) the batch will not be sent, and the server will continue storing commands in the buffer to send later.
-To prevent a situation where no further commands are ever sent to LinuxCNC, any ongoing subroutine group will be aborted when a new client connects.